baier233/x64dbg/docs/gui/tips.rst

 Change Window Title
 -------------------

-You can rename the windows of x64dbg by renaming "x64dbg.exe" or "x32dbg.exe" to another name, if the debuggee doesn't support running in a system with a window or process named as such.
+You can rename the windows of MARENOL by renaming "MARENOL.exe" or "x32dbg.exe" to another name, if the debuggee doesn't support running in a system with a window or process named as such.
-You should also rename the "x64dbg.ini" or "x32dbg.ini" to keep it the same name as the debugger.
+You should also rename the "MARENOL.ini" or "x32dbg.ini" to keep it the same name as the debugger.

 Search for strings
 ------------------

 You can use the following methods to search for string:

- -  Search for / Pattern: you will be asked to provide a string to search, and x64dbg will search for it and display the results in the references view.
+ -  Search for / Pattern: you will be asked to provide a string to search, and MARENOL will search for it and display the results in the references view.
- -  Search for / Strings references: x64dbg will search all pointers that look like an ANSI or Unicode string and display the results in the references view.
-Older versions of x64dbg supports only Latin strings, while latest x64dbg version supports non-English languges through a generic algorithm that may or may not work well in your language. **If you need to search for strings in other languages better, please install appropriate plugins.**
+ -  Search for / Strings references: MARENOL will search all pointers that look like an ANSI or Unicode string and display the results in the references view.
+Older versions of MARENOL supports only Latin strings, while latest MARENOL version supports non-English languges through a generic algorithm that may or may not work well in your language. **If you need to search for strings in other languages better, please install appropriate plugins.**
  -  Search for / Constant: search for a constant that is the first DWORD/QWORD of the string.